johnnyreilly/api-typescript-csharp-client-generation-with-nswag/README.md

 dotnet add package NSwag.AspNetCore
 ```

-We'll replace the `Startup.cs` that's been generated with the following:
+We now have a .NET API with a dependency on NSwag.
+We'll start to use it by replacing the `Startup.cs` that's been generated with the following:

 ```cs
 using Microsoft.AspNetCore.Builder;